How Dental Bonding Is Used to Minimize Gaps in Front Teeth

 Applying the bonding

 The bonding material is first applied to the teeth by the dentist.
 The material used is matched to the natural color of the teeth.
 It is a putty-like paste that adheres to the teeth and covers the gaps.
 The dentist then forms it to look like real teeth after application.
-The composite is hardened using a laser or ultraviolet light and polished to give it a natural luster.
+The composite is hardened using an ultraviolet light and polished to give it a natural luster.

 Points to note before getting bonding